Storyboards in UX/UI Design

 What are the key components of a storyboard in UX design?

 1. Frames represent the visual part of the storyboard.
-These are sketches or illustrations that depict the user interface at various stages of the user's interaction.
+They’re sketches or illustrations that depict the user interface at various stages of the user's interaction.
 Designers use these frames to visualize the flow and layout of a digital product.

-1. Annotations are crucial as they accompany each frame to explain what occurs in the scene.
+1. Annotations are crucial as they accompany each frame to explain what goes on in the scene.
 This includes details about the user’s actions, thoughts and emotions.
 Annotations help stakeholders understand the context and reasoning behind each step in the interaction.

 Take our Master Class Storyboarding 101: From Ideas to Narratives with Kay Carmichael, Storyboard Artist and Teacher.